(Enjoy these Copywriting 101 tips I provided via the Weekly Whisper back in the day. You do get The Weekly Whisper, don't ya?)

 (Note: If you’re new to personas, start small!
 You can always develop more personas later if needed.)

-Despite being decades old this song remains popular and has stuck with you because it made an impact.
+Despite being over 50 years old, this song remains popular and has stuck with you because it made an impact.

 It made an impact because it was written about the manner in which one specific person hurt her.

 And that's what I mean by "pick on someone."